4 Visual Elements Your Website UX Needs To Get Right

 Another visual element that web designers put a lot of thought into is typography.
 Jeff Zeldman, the so-called King of Web Standards, even goes so far as to claim that design is 90% typography.

-Whether you agree that percentage or not, one thing remains to be: the fonts that are used on your website also influence the user experience in a big way.
+Whether you agree with that percentage or not, one thing remains to be: the fonts that are used on your website also influence the user experience in a big way.

 It may not seem like a make or break kind of visual element, but if you’ve ever visited a website with bad typography, you’ll quickly realize just how much of an impact it has on a website’s usability.